Designing a touch sensor is not an easy task. The touch sensor front panel you choose is more important than you think.

-Without taking into account their intuition and rules of thumb, there are 3 main methods touch screen designers can use to reach to the optimal design:
+Besides from intuition and rules of thumb, there are 3 main methods touch screen designers can use to reach to the optimal design.

-Analytical calculations are the simplest and fastest method, however, they provide no more than estimated values.
-Determining the effect of different cover glass configurations can be done with in-house calculations on spreadsheets.
-While calculations provide estimation, they can by no means be considered sufficient for optimization or for use in projects with strict requirements.
-So, they can just be used for making educated “guesses”.
-The configurations with the most potential will then be built into prototypes to be validated.
+Analytical calculations is the simplest and fastest method.
+However, all is provides is estimates.
+Using in-house calculators and spreadsheets is also a choice.
+While these provide estimation, they can by no means be considered sufficient for optimization or for use in projects with strict requirements.
+Their use is limited to making educated “guesses”.
+Engineers can then proceed to selective prototyping of the designs showing the most potential.
 The main problem with this method is that since analytical tools offer limited accuracy, they may lead to excessive prototyping.

-Finally, simulation can essentially create countless digital prototypes of your design, each with different configuration.
-This way, you can iterate your designs virtually, then create prototypes only for the few, best ones and finally manufacture your optimal design.
-Due to the complexity of the touch sensor system, digital prototyping is your best bet.
-Small design changes can have a major impact, thus you will be able to iterate countless similar designs, that will little to different performance.
+Finally, simulation can create countless digital prototypes of your design, each with different configuration.
+You can iterate your designs virtually.
+Then create prototypes for the best ones and finally manufacture your optimal design.
+Due to the complexity of the touch sensors, digital prototyping is your best bet.
+Small design changes can have a major impact.
+You need to be able to iterate countless similar designs, that have different performance.

-These iterations were traditionally tested with extensive prototyping.
-However, even though prototyping can also lead to a high quality final product, it’s proven that with simulation you can go-to-market faster and with less engineering time and costs.
+These iterations traditionally happened with extensive prototyping.
+There is no denying that prototyping leads to a high quality final product.
+However, it’s proven that with simulation you can go-to-market faster and with less engineering time and costs.